bondy-io/bondy_docs/docs/concepts/same_sign_on.md

 ### Is this the same as Single Sign-on?

 No. Same Sign-on still requires the user to authenticate again when opening a session on a realm.
+It is the combination of Same Sign-on with [Ticket](/concepts/realms#ticket) authentication method that enables Single Sign-on.

 ### Where does the authorization happen?

-Authorization is still performed by the realm the user is connecting to.
-That means the permissions will be those granted by the local RBAC configuration for the realm.
-Bondy SSO only handles authentication.
+Authorization is still performed by the realm to which the user is connecting.
+This means that the user's permissions will be governed by the local RBAC configuration for that realm.
+Same Sign-on is only used for authentication.